materialsinnovation/pymks/README.md

 and model construction step (including hyper parameter optimization).
-PyMKS, written in a functional programming style and supporting distributed computation (multi-core, multi-threaded, cluster), provides modular functionalities to address each of these data transformation steps, while maximally leveraging the capabilities of the underlying computing environemnt.
+PyMKS, written in a functional programming style and supporting distributed computation (multi-core, multi-threaded, cluster), provides modular functionalities to address each of these data transformation steps, while maximally leveraging the capabilities of the underlying computing environment.

 PyMKS consists of tools to compute 2-point statistics, tools for both homogenization